 For discrete distributions with bounded support, the entropy reaches a maximum corresponding to the natural logarithm of the number of values.
-This maximum occurs when the values are uniformly distributed and provide the same information (Saupe et al., 2024) [31].
+This maximum occurs when the values are uniformly distributedand provide the same information (Saupe et al., 2024) [31].
 In the case of a distribution with bounded support between a minimum value a and a maximum value b, the normalized efficiency or entropy can be calculated as the ratio of the entropy to its maximum, using the natural logarithm of the cardinality of the support: Η(x)/max(Η) = Η/ln(k), where k = #{a, b} and # denotes the cardinality of a finite set.

 However, for continuous distributions, entropy can be either positive or negative and does not have a maximum.
-When distributions have density values greater than 1, entropy can be negative, as is the case for beta and exponential distributions (Wang, Zhong, Li, & Peng, 2021) [32].
+When distributions have density values greater than 1, entropy can be negative, as is the case for beta and exponential distributions (Wang, Zhong, Li, & Peng, 2021)[32].
 Unlike Shannon's entropy, relative entropy or Kullback-Leibler divergence is bounded between 0 and 1 for continuous distributions [33].
 However, it is not a measure of variability but of goodness of fit or agreement between two models (Kullback, 1959) [34].